rbw/flask-journey/docs/index.rst

 Importing bundles
 -----------------

-Importing and registering bundles (and along with their blueprints) is easy as pie:
+Importing and registering bundles (along with blueprints) is easy as pie:

 .. code-block:: python